Telemann Viola Concerto: Transcribed for Cello

 ACCOMPANIMENTS

-In the play-along audio accompaniment of the D-major version, the entire accompaniment has been transposed down by a fourth, as this sounds better than moving it up a fifth.
+In the play-along piano accompaniment of the D-major version, the entire accompaniment has been transposed down by a fourth, as this sounds better than moving it up a fifth.
 However, in the orchestral parts (string orchestra) and piano accompaniment sheet music that are also provided for this version, while most notes/passages are taken down a fourth quite a few others are taken up a fifth.

 Orchestral Parts (D Major):